Khan al-Ahmar (village): 2018 Supreme Court decision

 On 24 May 2018, the Israeli Supreme Court ruled that, starting from June, the Israeli army can move the village to a different location.
 Justice Noam Sohlberg, himself a resident of an Israeli settlement in the West Bank, wrote that the grounds for the decision, which rejected a villagers' petition for a stay in the order, was that the residents had unlawfully engaged in building both the school and housing, and that it was not within the court's remit to meddle in the execution of Israeli state laws.
-David Zonsheine, executive director of the Israeli Human Rights NGO, B'tselem, stated that Israel had failed to connect the township to water, power and sewerage services, and that the villagers had built without permits because Israeli policy is such that is dissuades Palestinian villagers from even trying to obtain licenses to build.
+David Zonsheine, executive director of the Israeli Human Rights NGO, B'tselem, stated that Israel had failed to connect the township to water, power and sewerage services, and that the villagers had built without permits because Israeli policy is such that it dissuades Palestinian villagers from even trying to obtain licenses to build.
 Human Rights Watch also reports that the Israeli military does not issue the required permits for building to Palestinians in Area C of the West Bank.
 The effect of the dismantlement and evictions will be, he added, to bisect the West Bank, separating the north from the south.

 On 1 August 2018, the court heard a new petition and asked the parties to try and settle; the state was asked to detail its proposal for an alternate site.
 Responding on 7 August, the state insisted on expulsion as originally proposed but said it would be prepared to advance plans for a new site for the community in a desert location south-west of Jericho if residents of three neighboring communities would also relocate and all residents to leave "consensually".
 The community rejected this proposal on 16 August 2018 noting that the demand to link the expulsion of three additional communities exposed the ultimate goal to remove all Palestinian communities in order to split the West Bank in two and in keeping with the route planned for the Separation Barrier.
 On 5 September 2018, dismissed the residents' petitions stipulating the ruling of 24 May 2018 as conclusive.